dtbootcamp/web/zz_notes/slides-notes.md

 - mention the [collapsing margins problem](http://www.w3.org/TR/CSS2/box.html#collapsing-margins).
 - probably not worth going into great detail about but worth mentioning the [document outline](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Sections_and_Outlines_of_an_HTML5_document) for organizing content in web pages.
 - talk about the issue of "progressive enhancement" (designing so that webpages have fallbacks for older browsers. too many people still use IE6!)
+- talk about responsive design.
+[Here is a good article](http://bradfrostweb.com/blog/web/responsive-web-design-missing-the-point/)

 ### individual slides: